Unpaid Student Accounts

 - Placement of the balance with one or more collection agencies.
 This action may mean additional fees will be billed to you.

 Washburn University wants to work directly with you to resolve a past due balance before collection agencies are involved.
 The Business Office will make every effort to contact you if you have an unpaid balance.
-However, it is your responsibility to make payment arrangements.
+However, it is ultimately your responsibility to make payment arrangements.
+To speak with our Collections Specialist, please call 785-670-2033 during regular business hours.